 In financial distress, swift and efficient proceedings are paramount.
 One of the main advantages of the CERP is that courts can confirm a restructuring plan within 5 weeks.

 To conclude the process within 5 weeks, diligent preparation, sound legal (and financial) advice and methodical deliberations with creditors will be of key importance.
 If creditor groups resist elements of the plan, confirmation is likely to be delayed.

 Our attorneys can guide you through the CERP process.
 They are tried and tested in the field of insolvency and have a vast experience in advising clients on debt restructuring.
 The legislative process has been followed intensively and years of negotiating composition or restructuring plans contribute to a high level of preparedness.

 Additionally, Van Benthem & Keulen has developed close partnerships with corporate finance advisors.
 Through these partnerships, we can offer a one-stop-shop and guide debtors – or creditors that are offered a restructuring plan – through the entire process with a single point of contact.

-Please contact our attorneys with any questions that you may have.
+For more information, please visit our Q&A page and news bulletins and do not hesitate to contact our attorneys with any questions that you may have.